 Once you get your plant netting delivered and you're ready to actually install the garden net or mesh, you should be strategic in how you do so.
 The protocols for setting up trellis netting will vary based on your goals.
 Are you configuring a screen of green setup?
 Or do you just want to provide support with your garden mesh?

 If you want to install garden netting so that it provides support, you'll install the garden mesh above the plant so they can grow up into it.
 The goal is to provide heavy flowers some support - so you have to consider how tall your plants will be during flower.
 On the other hand, a SCROG setup will require your plant netting to be installed much lower.

 Before touching any garden netting, you need to form a free-standing frame around the plants you wish to train, using either PVC or stakes.
 Then, you will attach the trellis net across the frame, over the plants.
 As the plants grow towards the grow lights, or the sun, they will push through the netting.
 This process creates an incredibly wide canopy, supported by the garden net so that branches don't break!

 If you wish, a second layer of trellis can be implemented higher up to “lock” stems in place, keeping them secure.
 It is important to prune throughout vegetative growth, especially below the trellis.

 Trellising allows growers to get the most out of their plants with the space they have.
 Whether you are looking for the horizontal trellis to help support heavyweight, or vertical trellis to promote tall, robust growth, we have it here at Hydrobuilder.

 We also carry any plant clips and ties, along with labels and markers you may need to create an efficient trellis system in your garden.
-Want to learn more about how to setup your trellis system?
+Want to learn more about how to set up your trellis system?
 Check out our article on how to use trellis netting as a plant support.

 If you have any questions about setting up your garden trellis netting or how to train plants, give our expert growers a call today at 888-815-9763!